 Final Verdict: 6 out of 10 musketeers bleeding out their lives in the muck of the Rhineland, their pistols slowly sinking away in the trampled mire, horses screaming as 18-pounders draw lines of arterial red through companies of young men.
 Mutilated, they clamber up, lungs burning with tuberculosis, arms weak with starvation, clutching battered sabers and pressing velvet gloves on bleeding stumps, raising a salute to the setting sun and screaming un pour tous, tous pour un! as the ground thunders with the oncoming charge of Imperialist Cavalry.

-Sadly, anyone taking more then a quarter of their hit points (which in this case means 4 or more damage), suffers from Grievous injury, which means that any hit from a pistol has a flat 62.5% chance of suffering a possibility of Grievous injury from A SINGLE PISTOL HIT, 70% chance with a Musket.
+Sadly, anyone taking more then a quarter of their hit points (which in this case means 4 damage or more), suffers from Grievous injury, which means that anyone taking a hit from a pistol has a flat 62.5% chance of suffering the possibility of Grievous injury (FROM A SINGLE PISTOL HIT) or 70% chance with a Musket.
 In addition, any critical hit from a pistol inflicts a possible GRIEVOUS INJURY as well as inflicting double damage, and pistols crit on 18-20 (which may be improved as per improved critical) and muskets on a 17-20.
-Even if your character has loads and loads of hit points, there is still a flat 15-20% chance you will sustain a grievous injury from a blackpowder weapon.
+Even if your character has loads and loads of hit points, there is still a flat 15-20% chance you will sustain a Grievous injury from a blackpowder weapon.
 But what of high AC?
 No such thing bitch, no armour rules!
 The only thing that can conceivably save your ass is the Expertise feat, allowing you to reduce your attack bonus to improve your AC.
 It is capped at 5.
-In general, a 17 is enough to hit you.
+Even at first levels against the most well-protected foe, a 17 is enough to hit you.